osboot/make-initrd/README.md

 To build a initramfs, you have to install the following software packages:

-- [gnu make](http://www.gnu.org/software/make/) is used to generate an initramfs image.
+- [GNU make](http://www.gnu.org/software/make/) is used to generate an initramfs image.
 This is a small but very powerful utility.
 - [bash](https://www.gnu.org/software/bash/) is needed for all scripts in the project.
 This allows for increased portability from one distribution to